 - Start a blog.
 Or write the next great American novel.
 Or simply write down your life’s experiences so that your future generations can learn what it was like to live in your time period.

 - Volunteer.
-Sharing your knowledge and your skills by volunteering can help your community and bring a lot of personal fulfilment.
+Sharing your knowledge and your skills by volunteering can help your community and bring a lot of personal fulfillment.

 Luxury Living in North Dallas